ThomasGultzow/starter-hugo-academic/content/home/teaching.md

 ---

-I am currently supervising several master's students in health and social psychology on topics at the intersection of sexual health and decision making.
+Currently I am co-examiner of a course focused on qualitative research and review reports within other method-focused courses.
+Next to that, I am currently supervising several master's students in health and social psychology on topics at the intersection of sexual health and decision making.
 I also have (among other things) teaching experience in:

 - Development, implementation, and evaluation of (behavior change) interventions
 - Health promotion